 $ pip install hic2cool

-You can also download the code directly and run the setup yourself.
+You can also download the code directly and install using Poetry (as of version 1.0.0)

 Once the package is installed, the main method is hic2cool_convert.
 It takes the same parameters as hic2cool.py, described in the next section.
 Example usage in a Python script is shown below or in test.py.